thomashuss/cpterm/README.md

 A problem being _open_ means the [file listener](#code-file) is running for, and [submissions](#controlling-cpterm) will be made to, that problem.
 Only one problem can be opened at a time.
+The typical flow is: navigate to a problem page, click `Open problem`, write your solution, test/submit using [`cpt`](#using-cpt), and finally close the browser tab to free resources (delete temporary files and end the host process).

 ### Configuration